dotnet/docs/docs/csharp/language-reference/operators/default.md

 ---
 # default value expressions (C# reference)

 A default value expression produces the [default value](../builtin-types/default-values.md) of a type.
-There are two kinds of default value expressions: a call of the [default operator](#default-operator) and a [default literal](#default-literal).
+There are two kinds of default value expressions: the [default operator](#default-operator) call and a [default literal](#default-literal).

 You also use the `default` keyword as the default case label within a [`switch` statement](../keywords/switch.md).